Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Other sources of unpredictability are
 - DMA, can "steal" bus cycles from the CPU to perform memory transfers
   - can be solved using a time-slice method: share deterministically the bus between CPU and DMA
-- interrupts, can interrupt the exectuion of a task causing the missing af a deadline
+- interrupts, can interrupt the execution of a task causing the missing af a deadline
   - can disable the interrupts except the timer interrupt and switch to polling to manage I/O (not efficient)
   - queue the interrupts and work on them periodically
-  - minimize time spent in the ISR and handle it only
+  - minimize time spent in the ISR
 - system calls, may delay termination of the task with the risk of missing a deadline
   - interruptible kernel routines: high priority tasks approaching the deadline should preempt also system calls
 - memory management, page faults causes the same problems as cache misses but with higher latencies